mochristman/Morgan-Christman/content/certifications/accomplishments.md

     certificate_url: ''
     date_start: '2021-04-25'
     date_end: ''
-    description: 'This certification focuses on the understanding, recognition and treatment of anaphylaxis as well as emergency follow-up procedures.'
+    description: 'This certification focuses on the understanding, recognition, and treatment of anaphylaxis as well as emergency follow-up procedures.'
 ---